Watching Arctic Ice Melt: Researchers photographed large ponds of meltwater sitting on the Arctic ice to track climate change.

 On the first flight, the team took off in the fog and had to fly for a couple of hundred miles before the clouds cleared up.
 Moreover, their airplane, an HU-25C Guardian Falcon, had a smaller fuel capacity compared to the P-3 aircraft that NASA has used in the Arctic so far.
 This time, they had to fly for a shorter time than the usual Arctic flights.
 So they planned several four-hour flights, at an altitude of 1,500 feet (450 meters), each one covering 1,000 nautical miles (1,150 miles) and focusing on the Beaufort and Chukchi seas north of Russia, Alaska, and Canada.

-On the plane the researchers carried three instruments: a laser altimeter that measures the heights of the water, snow, and ice; an infrared imager that provides temperature readings to help differentiate between water and ice; and a downward-facing mapping camera.
+On the plane the researchers carried three instruments: a laser altimeter that measures the heights of the water, snow, and melting Arctic ice; an infrared imaging system that provides temperature readings to help differentiate between water and ice; and a downward-facing mapping camera.
 They studied how well the laser altimeter measures the depth of melt ponds, which is another possible indication of the year’s overall melt season.
 Kurtz and his colleagues investigated whether a combination of measurements can help estimate sea ice thickness—a tricky piece of information to get, but one that could provide clues to how fast the summer ice will melt, or whether it could stick around for another year.

-The Different Face of Summer Ice
+The Different Face of Summer

 When you think about polar ice, you might picture a never-ending, white, flat surface.
 This is not its condition in the summer, though.
 “Now, in the summer, it’s just so variable,” Kurtz said.
 “You see places where the floes are a lot more broken up; you see a mixture of places where the snow has melted, and you see bare ice, and various depths of melt ponds … you see these patches all over of ice in different stages of melt.”